sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202009.0/data-import-categories/content-management/content-management.md

 The **Content Management** category contains data required to create and manage content elements, such es CMS pages, blocks, etc. for your online store.

-The table below provides details on Content Management data importers, their purpose, .csv files, dependencies, and other details.
-Each data importer contains links to .csv files used to import the corresponding data, including specifications of mandatory and unique fields, dependencies, detailed explanations, recommendations, templates, and content examples.
+The table below provides details on Content Management data importers, their purpose, CSV files, dependencies, and other details.
+Each data importer contains links to CSV files used to import the corresponding data, including specifications of mandatory and unique fields, dependencies, detailed explanations, recommendations, templates, and content examples.

 | Data Importer | Purpose | Console Command| File(s) | Dependencies |
 | --- | --- | --- | --- |--- |